 The following are examples of course-related accommodations:

-Students with complaints about disability accommodations must follow the procedures outlined in the Academic Policies Handbook: Student Rights and Responsibilities.
+Students with complaints about disability accommodations should follow the procedures outlined in the Student Rights and Responsibilities page.